codex-storage/codex-spec/specs/marketplace.md

 - `ask` - The specification of the request parameters.
 For details, see the definition of the `Request` type in the _Creating Storage Requests_ section above.
 - `expiry` - A Unix timestamp specifying when the request will be canceled if all slots are not filled by then.

-It is then up to the storage provider node to decide, based on the parameters provided by the node operator, whether it wants to participate in the request and attempt to fill its slot(s) (note that one storage provider can fill more than one slot).
-If the storage provider node decides to ignore the request, no further action is required.
-However, if the storage provider decides to fill a slot, and succeeds, it MUST follow the remaining steps described below.
+It is then up to the SP node to decide, based on the parameters provided by the node operator, whether it wants to participate in the request and attempt to fill its slot(s) (note that one SP can fill more than one slot).
+If the SP node decides to ignore the request, no further action is required.
+However, if the SP decides to fill a slot, and succeeds, it MUST follow the remaining steps described below.

-The node acting as a storage provider MUST decide which slot, specified by the slot index, it wants to fill.
-The storage provider MAY attempt to fill more than one slot.
-To fill a slot, the storage provider MUST first download the slot data using the CID of the manifest (**TODO: Manifest RFC**) and the slot index.
+The node acting as an SP MUST decide which slot, specified by the slot index, it wants to fill.
+The SP MAY attempt to fill more than one slot.
+To fill a slot, the SP MUST first download the slot data using the CID of the manifest (**TODO: Manifest RFC**) and the slot index.
 The CID is specified in `request.content.cid`, which can be retrieved from the smart contract using `getRequest(requestId)`.
 Then, the node MUST generate a proof over the downloaded data (**TODO: Proving RFC**).

-When the proof is ready, the storage provider MUST call `fillSlot()` on the smart contract with the following parameters being REQUIRED:
+When the proof is ready, the SP MUST call `fillSlot()` on the smart contract with the following parameters being REQUIRED:

 - `requestId` - The ID of the request.
 - `slotIndex` - The slot index that the node wants to fill.